Kazhuu/imgui-serial/README.md

 it.
 Usually these are already installed some way or other and no need to install anything.

-This project uses [Conan](https://conan.io/) package manager to manage it's dependencies where possible.
-So make sure to install it and the `conan` command is working for you.

 ## Build

 ### Windows MSYS2/MinGW